13 Types of Plywood: Grades & Prices for Your New Project

 All Types of Plywood for Various Uses

 When selecting plywood for your project, it's extremely important to understand the differences in the various types of plywood as some types are more suitable for certain projects than others.
+Watching the process of plywood manufacturing is pretty entertaining as well.

 Choosing the wrong kind of wood can ruin your work completely (over time, anyways).
 So now, after reading our article, you'll be able to pick the right types of plywood for your upcoming project.